 If this is your first time in San Diego, you’ll quickly learn that all the options for food, entertainment, accommodations, and everything in between can make your head spin.
 Regardless of how long you stay, it’s nearly impossible to cover everything.

-However, if you plan it out right with our San Diego trip planner, you can experience the best of San Diego and avoid thoughts of; “I wish we did this” or “It would have been nice to see that.”
+However, if you plan it out right with our San Diego trip planner, you can experience the best of San Diego and avoid thoughts of “I wish we’d done that.”
+If you want to get right to it, see our post on the top things to do in San Diego.

 Tips for Planning a Trip to San Diego